Greycampus/phplaravel/Documents/nginx.md

 Now go to the browser and type your domain name

-your output may look like this
+Your output may look like this

 ![output](https://github.com/Greycampus/phplaravel/blob/master/Images/nginx.png)